Salesforce marches steadily toward $10B run rate goal

 (As a counterpoint, despite that operating margin, the company’s operating cashflow growth over the past few fiscal years has been impressive.)

-Adding to the company’s guidance, it will return to GAAP profits in its current fiscal year.
-As such, the company will manage to keep up its consistent growth, including its recent top line beat, while returning to true profitability.
+Adding to the company’s guidance, it will maintain GAAP profits in its current fiscal year.
+As such, the company will manage to keep up its consistent growth, including its recent top line beat, while sustaining true profitability.

 Taken all together, it’s not hard to see why investors have had positive feelings about the company’s recent performance.